MicroFocus/data-protector-uic-plugin-archetype/README.md

 # Maven Archetype for Opentext Data Protector UIC Plugin

-This project is a [Maven Archetype](https://maven.apache.org/archetype/) project that can be used to create the skeleton project structure and stub files for the development of *UIC plugin* for *Oentext Data Protector*.
+This project is a [Maven Archetype](https://maven.apache.org/archetype/) project that can be used to create the skeleton project structure and stub files for the development of *UIC plugin* for *Opentext Data Protector*.

 ## Installing the archetype
 * Clone or download the project.